Umrath House at a glance

 Room Dimensions

-In room, each student will have a: XL twin bed frame and accompanying mattress; a three drawer dresser; and a computer desk and chair.
-A shower curtain is provided for the bathroom and the suite is carpeted.
+In room, each student will have a XL twin bed frame and accompanying mattress, a three drawer dresser, and a computer desk and chair.
+The suite is carpeted and a shower curtain is provided.
 Students will be responsible for providing their personal items and toiletries.

 The renderings below represent a standard layout.
 Renderings may not be completely representative of the room you are assigned to.